-Your provider may want an MRI to help locate the source of your pain and look at possible musculoskeletal issues.
-An MRI may help determine and diagnose:
+You may be referred for an MRI by your provider or the Wisconsin Performance Institute.
+They’re looking to locate the pain source and examine possible musculoskeletal issues.
+An MRI may help diagnose:

 - Rotator-cuff injuries in the shoulder

-- Knee pain caused by a torn ACL, PCL, or meniscus, or other soft-tissue pathology
+- Knee pain caused by a torn ACL, PCL, or meniscus, or other soft-tissue issues

 - Bone tumors/cancers

 - Causes of sports injuries

-Anyone who has the following will not be able to have an MRI:
+Anyone with the following will not be able to have an MRI:

 - Heart pacemaker